blackbird71SR/Hello-World/README.md

 C is a high-level and general-purpose programming language that is ideal for developing firmware or portable applications.
 Originally intended for writing system software, C was developed at Bell Labs by Dennis Ritchie for the Unix Operating System in the early 1970s.

+- [x] **pawn**
+pawn is a simple, typeless, 32-bit extension language with a C-like syntax.
+A pawn "source" program is compiled to a binary file for optimal execution speed.
+The pawn compiler outputs P-code (or bytecode) that subsequently runs on an abstract machine.
+Execution speed, stability, simplicity and a small footprint were essential design criteria for both the language and the abstract machine.

 - [x] **C#**

 C# is a general-purpose, multi-paradigm programming language encompassing strong typing, imperative, declarative, functional, generic, object-oriented, and component-oriented programming disciplines.
 It was developed around 2000 by Microsoft within its .NET initiative and later approved as a standard by Ecma and ISO.